viamrobotics/docs/docs/use-cases/sensor-data-visualize.md

 {{< tabs >}}
 {{% tab name="Connection URI and credentials" %}}

-If your client supports a connection URI, use the following format:
+If your client supports a connection URI, use the following format and repolace `YOUR-PASSWORD-HERE` with your database password as configured with the `viam data database configure` command:

 ```sh {class="command-line" data-prompt="$"}
 mongodb://db-user-abcdef12-abcd-abcd-abcd-abcdef123456:YOUR-PASSWORD-HERE@data-federation-abcdef12-abcd-abcd-abcd-abcdef123456-e4irv.a.query.mongodb.net/?ssl=true&authSource=admin